agsb/milliForth-6502/README.md

 This Forth for 6502, will be done using two models:

-    with classic DTC as milli-Forth-x86 and
+    with classic DTC as milli-Forth-x86 ~ 652 bytes
+    and
     with Minimal Thread Code (MTC)

 (later we will compare both, but DTC will win for less size)